Biden and Starmer are set to meet as Ukraine pushes to ease weapons restrictions

 It comes after Britain last week diverged from the U.S. by suspending some arms exports to Israel because of the risk they could be used to break international law.

-Their meeting also comes before this month's annual meeting of global leaders at the U.N.
+The White House talks were scheduled in part to help Biden and Starmer compare notes on the war in Ukraine, the languishing efforts to get a cease-fire deal in Gaza, mutual concerns in the Indo-Pacific, and other issues before this month's annual meeting of global leaders at the U.N.
 General Assembly.
-The White House talks were scheduled in part to help Biden and Starmer compare notes on the war in Ukraine, the languishing efforts to get a cease-fire deal in Gaza, mutual concerns in the Indo-Pacific, and other issues before the U.N. meeting.

-The White House also has tried in recent days to put a greater emphasis on the nexus between the war in Ukraine and the conflict in the Middle East that was sparked after Iranian-backed Hamas militants in Gaza launched attacks on Israel on Oct.
+The White House also has tried in recent days to put a greater emphasis on the nexus between the war in Ukraine and the conflict in the Middle East that was sparked after Iranian-backed Hamas militants in Gaza attacked within Israel on Oct.
 7.

 The Biden administration said this week that Iran recently delivered short-range ballistic weapons to Russia to use against Ukraine, a transfer that White House officials worry will allow Russia to use more of its arsenal for targets far beyond the Ukrainian front line while employing Iranian warheads for closer-range targets.